willhaslett/covid-19-growth/README.md

 ## Usage

 ### `dump_csv_and_json.py`
 Creates CSV and JSON files for the nine Pandas dataframes.
-Data are synchronized with the Johns Hopkins repo when this is run.
+Data are synchronized with the Johns Hopkins repo at runtime.

 * **CSV**
   Comma-delimited files for each dataframe.
 Format mirrors the dataframes as described below